VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 ## Definitions

-**Developer Certificate of Origin—DCO**: Agreement between a contributor and the legal entity, allowing the contributor to make the contribution and the project has the right to distribute it under its license.
+**Developer Certificate of Origin—[DCO](https://developercertificate.org)**: Agreement between a contributor and the legal entity overseeing an open-source project, permitting a contribution to the project’s intellectual property.

 **Contributor**: Person contributing to an open-source project.